 If you’re passionate about pansies and gaga for geraniums, then here is your guide to creating your very own stunning hanging baskets come rain or shine.
 Unsure about what plants to use, when to plant them or how your basket should be arranged?

 We answer all of these questions and more, as well as giving you some helpful tips and tricks along the way!
+Click on one of the questions below to be taken to the answer.

 Instead of asking “Why have hanging baskets?” the question should be “Why not?!”
 Hanging baskets are a great way of creating a tidy, clean and professional looking outdoor area, whether it’s for your own back garden or the entrance of an office.